 The Hormel Foundation also provides significant support for Austin’s Vision 2020 projects, which are focused on improving the city in different ways.

 The Hormel Foundation also serves as trustee for the Geo.
-A. Hormel Testamentary Trust which will provide $65,000 in additional contributions in 2015 to benefit 24 organizations in Austin and greater Mower County such as Hormel Historic Home, Girl Scouts, Math Masters, Matchbox Children’s Theatre and the Austin Symphony Orchestra.
+A. Hormel Testamentary Trust which will provide $65,000 in additional contributions in 2016 to benefit 24 organizations in Austin and greater Mower County such as Hormel Historic Home, Girl Scouts, Math Masters, Mower County Humane Society and the Austin Symphony Orchestra.
 Since its formation in 1946, the Trust has given more than $3.2 million to the Austin area.

 Austin-area nonprofit organizations interested in applying for a grant from The Hormel Foundation may submit an application only available online during June, July and August, with completed applications due by Sept.
-1, 2015.
+1, 2016.
 To qualify for funding, the request must come from a 501(c)(3) nonprofit organization located in or affecting the Austin area.
-Applications only will be accepted online through the Foundation’s website: https://grants.thehormelfoundation.com.

 About The Hormel Foundation